Improving compressed sensing with the diamond norm: Introduction

 The task of recovering an unknown low-rank matrix from a small number of measurements appears in a variety of contexts.
 Examples of this task are provided by collaborative filtering in machine learning \cite{KorBellVol09}, quantum state tomography in quantum information \cite{GroLiuFla10,FlaGroLiu12}, the estimation of covariance matrices \cite{BicLev08,CheChiGol15}, or face recognition \cite{BasJac03}.
 If the measurements are linear, the technical problem reduces to identifying the lowest-rank element in an affine space of matrices.
 In general, this problem is $\NP$-hard and it is thus unclear how to approach it algorithmically \cite{Nat95}.

 In the wider field of compressed sensing \cite{FouRau13}, the strategy for treating such problems is to replace the complexity measure -- here the rank -- with a tight convex relaxation.
-Often, it can be rigorously proved that the resulting convex optimization problem has the same solution as the original problem for many relevant problems, while at the same time allowing for an efficient algorithm.
+Often, it can be rigorously proved that the resulting convex optimization problem has the same solution as the original problem, while at the same time allowing for an efficient algorithm.
 The tightest (in some sense \cite{FazHinBoy01}) convex relaxation of rank is the \emph{nuclear norm}, i.e.\ the sum of singular values.
-Minimizing the nuclear norm subject to linear constraints is a semi-definite program and great number of rigorous performance guarantees have been provided for low-rank reconstruction using nuclear norm minimization \cite{CanRec09,CanTao10,RecFazPar10,GroLiuFla10,Gro11,CanPla11,AhmRecRom12,KueRauTer15,KabKueRau15}.
+Minimizing the nuclear norm subject to linear constraints is a semi-definite program and a great number of rigorous performance guarantees has been provided for low-rank reconstruction using nuclear norm minimization \cite{CanRec09,CanTao10,RecFazPar10,GroLiuFla10,Gro11,CanPla11,AhmRecRom12,KueRauTer15,KabKueRau15}.

 The geometry of convex reconstruction schemes is now well-understood (c.f.\ Figure~\ref{fig:geometry}).
 Starting with a convex regularizer $f$ (e.g.\ the nuclear norm), geometric proof techniques like Tropp's Bowling scheme \cite{Tro14} or Mendelson's small ball method \cite{Men14,KolMen14} bound the reconstruction error in terms of the descent cone of $f$ at the matrix that is to be recovered.
 Moreover, these arguments suggest that the error would decrease if another convex regularizer with smaller descent cone would be used.
 This motivates the search for new convex regularizers that (i) are efficiently computable and (ii) have a smaller descent cone at particular points of interest.